Colin-Fredericks/edx_resource_bank/RDB/README.md

 * Code Dependencies
 * Analytics

 Each of these is a separate database sheet.
+The idea is that multiple objects can share the same keyword (for example) and that other new objects can be categorized with the same list.

 Collections